bguiz/blog.bguiz.com/src/documents/docpadposts/2016-01-04-async-ascendance-in-javascript.html.md

 instead of using `co` as the "runner" that wraps a generator function, the entire `callerFunction` itself is now marked with the `async` keyword.
-This allows `callerFunction` to use the `await` keyword - in a manner *very similar* to the way that generator functions use `await`.
+This allows `callerFunction` to use the `await` keyword - in a manner *very similar* to the way that generator functions use `yield`.
 Essentially, there is no need for a "runner" function any longer - instead, these are supported natively.